Our history

 On June 21st 2014 King Willem-Alexander opens the new TivoliVredenburg.
 The Great Hall, which was deemed indispensible by the people of Utrecht, was saved.
 Five different architectural firms contribute to the design of TivoliVredenburg: every hall has its own use and character.
 Every conceivable music genre has a place here, under one roof, in six halls and the many open spaces in between.
 Within a year TivoliVredenburg welcomes its millionth visitor.

 In and around TivoliVredenburg construction continues.
-In 2016 the historic canal, or 'singel', that runs alongside our building, is restored.
+In 2016 the historic canal, that runs alongside our building, is restored.
 Water now flows along the terraces of the newly opened café Het Gegeven Paard and restaurant Danel.
 In the first few years thousands of events, countless festivals and many highlights follow.
-The grand square within the building on the 6th floor is named 'Park 6' and sets the scene for many intermissions, encounters, dances and drinks.
-We celebrated New Year's Eve with a spectecular view over the city, launched our own festivals like Transion Jazz Festival, Ramblin Roots and Faal (Fail) Festival.
-We introduced non-musical programming centered around knowledge and debate, made classical music accessible to a younger audience through the Pieces of Tomorrow concerts, and much, much more.
-Come and get a taste!
+In 2019 – the year in which we celebrate our fifth anniversary and the fortieth anniversary of the Grote Zaal – we receive 1.2 million visitors.